-THANK YOU to all of our participants, sponsors and supporters of last year's event!!!
+THANK YOU to all of our participants, sponsors and supporters of this year's event!!!

 Check out some of the winning videos from previous years and start thinking about how YOU can tell your story!
 Make sure to enter your film for a chance to win!